amanphotoartist/EmailCampaign-Quantacus.AI/README.md

 Upload the required CSVs into your environment (email_table.csv, email_opened_table.csv, link_clicked_table.csv)

-Open the Jupyter notebook EmailCampaign_Quantusai.ipynb
+Open the Jupyter notebook EmailCampaign_Quantacus.AI.ipynb

 Run all cells step-by-step to execute the complete pipeline